yunimoo/elichika/README.md

 Check out the user [docs](webui/user/README.md) for more details.

-Note that the user WebUI is not an account data editor, something like that be developed later.
+Note that the user WebUI is not an account data editor, something like that might be developed later on.

 ## More docs
 Checkout the [docs](https://github.com/arina999999997/elichika/tree/master/docs) for more details on the server and how to do more advanced stuffs.